 Diamonds are graded in colour from D (colourless) to Z (deeper colour).
 Where we specify white diamonds, we use colour G and above.
 We also often use brown diamonds for their beautiful natural colour.
 You will see these identified as champagne, sherry or cognac diamonds.

 The precision and proportion of a diamond cut affect it's brilliance and sparkle.
 Below is a chart of the standard cuts for white diamonds.
-We also use more unusual and 'antique' cuts - particularly rose cut diamonds and Indian 'polka' sliced diamonds.
+We also use more unusual and 'antique' cuts - particularly rose cut diamonds and Indian 'polki' sliced diamonds.
 The cut of the diamonds we use are identified in the product description.